AGRINFO AGRINFO logo

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU discusses MRLs and import tolerances for difenoconazole on various products
+EU to amend MRLs for difenoconazole on various products

 What is changing and why?

-The European Union (EU) is discussing new maximum residue levels (MRLs) for difenoconazole, summarised in Table 1.
-This includes lowering the MRLs to the to the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods) for certain products where information from the European Food Safety Authority was not sufficient to rule out risks for consumers.
+The European Union (EU) proposes new maximum residue levels (MRLs) for difenoconazole as summarised in Table 1.
+This includes lowering the MRLs to the to the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods) for certain products where the European Food Safety Authority could not rule out risks for consumers.
 These are highlighted in Table 1.

-For citrus fruits, tree nuts, mangoes, papayas, dry peas, and soyabeans, where proposed MRLs are not considered to be a concern for consumer safety, import tolerances are being discussed.
+For citrus fruits, tree nuts, mangoes, papayas, dry peas, and soyabeans, where proposed MRLs are not considered to be a concern for consumer safety, import tolerances are proposed.

 Timeline